John A. Girardi

 - California Employment Lawyers Association

-- Coalition of Concerned Legal Professionals Board of Advisors, 1998 - 2016
+- Coalition of Concerned Legal Professionals, Board of Advocates, 2008-Present

 - Consumer Attorneys Association of Los Angeles